Trump 2.0: What his victory means for India

 A look back: Trump’s first presidency and India

 During Trump’s first term (2017–2021), India-US relations witnessed significant developments.
 Lisa Curtis, who served as Deputy Assistant to Trump and Senior Director for South and Central Asia, observed an “elevation of the US-India relationship.”
-Trade, defense, and technology collaborations flourished, with India gaining access to advanced military technology, including armed drones.
+Trade, defence, and technology collaborations flourished, with India gaining access to advanced military technology, including armed drones.

 Curtis highlighted Trump’s rapport with Prime Minister Modi, which played a crucial role in fostering mutual respect.
 Events such as Modi’s address to 50,000 Americans in Houston and Trump’s Ahmedabad rally with over 100,000 attendees symbolised the strengthening bond.
 “That relationship really helped cement a lot of the progress that was made,” Curtis notes in an interview with PTI.